MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

       Azure Pipelines does not have information about the user creating the environment if you update the YAML file using another external code editor add a reference to an environment that does not exist and then cause a continuous integration pipeline to be triggered.
 In this case, Azure Pipelines does not know about the user and hence cannot auto-create the environment.

-   b) If you are using [runtime parameters](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters?view=azure-devops&tabs=script) for creating the environment, it will fail as these parameters are expanded at run time.
-Environment creation happens at compile time, so we have to use [variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/runtime-parameters?view=azure-devops&tabs=script) to create the environment.
+    * If you are using [runtime parameters](runtime-parameters.md) for creating the environment, it will fail as these parameters are expanded at run time.
+Environment creation happens at compile time, so we have to use [variables](runtime-parameters.md) to create the environment.

-   c) A user with stakeholder access level cannot create the environment as stakeholders do not access to repository.
+    * A user with stakeholder access level cannot create the environment as stakeholders do not access to repository.

 ## Related articles